CITY PULSE: Black is the New Green

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The MainFrame Gallery is hosting Karim Ahmed’s solo art exhibition titled ‘Black is the New Green’ from November 20 to November 27.
+The MainFrame Gallery is hosting Karim Ahmed’s solo art exhibition titled ‘Black is the New Green’ until November 27.
 Call 021-35824455 for more information.

 As the Light Turns

-The Koel Gallery is hosting Omer Wasim’s solo art exhibition titled ‘As the Light Turns’ from November 20 to November 29.
+The Koel Gallery is hosting Omer Wasim’s solo art exhibition titled ‘As the Light Turns’ until November 29.
 Call 021-35831292 for more information.

 The Space Within

-The Canvas Gallery is hosting Wardha Shabbir’s solo art exhibition titled ‘The Space Within’ from November 20 to November 29.
+The Canvas Gallery is hosting Wardha Shabbir’s solo art exhibition titled ‘The Space Within’ until November 29.
 Call 021-35861523 for more information.

 Otto Dix

-The Goethe-Institut Pakistan is holding an exhibition featuring etchings and prints from 1920 to 1924 and titled ‘Otto Dix: War and Social Criticism’ from November 21 to December 19 at the VM Art Gallery.
+The Goethe-Institut Pakistan is holding an exhibition featuring etchings and prints from 1920 to 1924 and titled ‘Otto Dix: War and Social Criticism’ until December 19 at the VM Art Gallery.
 Call 021-35661633 for more information.

 Aalmi Urdu Conference

-The Karachi Arts Council is hosting the 11th Aalmi Urdu Conference from November 22 to November 25, giving the people of the city an opportunity to be a part of activities and events designed to celebrate our national language.
+The Karachi Arts Council is hosting the 11th Aalmi Urdu Conference until November 25, giving the people of the city an opportunity to be a part of activities and events designed to celebrate our national language.
 Call 0300-0802391 for more information.

 Jaun